Back

 Exogenous ketones are used before workouts to potentially enhance endurance and performance.
 Taking them in the morning could be beneficial for those who exercise early in the day.

-Athletic Greens is an "all-in-one" supplement, aiming to provide a comprehensive source of vitamins, minerals, antioxidants, probiotics, and other nutrients in a convenient powdered form.
+• Comprehensive nutrition solution: AG1 is a versatile “all-in-one” supplement designed to provide essential vitamins, minerals, antioxidants, probiotics, and other nutrients in a convenient powdered form.

-Athletic Greens aim to offer a concentrated source of various nutrients in one serving.
-This can be beneficial for individuals who may have difficulty meeting their nutritional needs through diet alone.
+• Nutrient density: Delivers a concentrated blend of nutrients in one serving, ideal for those who may struggle to meet their nutritional needs through diet alone.

 Get a free one-year supply of vitamin D drops + five travel packs with your first purchase when you buy a double subscription of AG1 via Routines